 Contact a Utah Truck Accident Lawyer Today for Help with Your Claim

 If you sustained a severe truck accident injury, you need lawyers who will fight aggressively for compensation for your losses.
 Put an award-winning truck accident lawyer from Swenson & Shelley to work for you.
 We’ll take the time to listen to your story and learn how the accident impacted your health, happiness, and future.
 Then we’ll demand justice and accountability from every at-fault party.

 Let’s get started today.
 Contact us now for a free case review.

-Watch this video to learn about truck accident injury claims and why they are so different from a regular car crash claim.
+Watch this video to learn about truck accident injury claims and why they differ from regular car crash claims.
 Call today for a free consultation.